 If you’re wondering what to do in Moalboal at night, you can also do a night dive.
 It’s a completely different way to check out the nightlife in Moalboal!

-Snorkelling – If you’re not a qualified diver but still want to explore more of Moalboal’s underwater world then take a snorkelling trip to Pescador Island.
+If you’re not a qualified diver but still want to explore more of Moalboal’s underwater world then take a snorkelling trip to Pescador Island.
 What you see will depend on luck of course, but the area is home to sea snakes, parrotfish and more!
 Rates for snorkelling tour packages to Pescador Island from Moalboal start at as little as 200 pesos, and if you’re lucky you may even see some dolphins during your boat ride!
+If you’re interested in visiting then click here to arrange a private boat charter for a day trip to Pescador Island and more!

 There’s also more to see than the sardines when snorkelling at Panagsama beach.
 Turtles are common visitors to the area, so keep your eyes peeled, as you never know what you might see!